6 benefits of digital work instructions

 BONUS: Work instruction software structures your data

-Work instruction software structures your data in separate blocks.
+Work instruction software structures your manufacturing data in separate blocks.
 With these separate blocks you can easily create entirely new procedures in just a couple of clicks.
 Are the same set of steps frequently repeated across numerous procedures?
 Just drag-and-drop this block of steps to create a brand new procedure in a few minutes.
 This means you will no longer have to copy paste between Word documents, as you can have a full overview of all your existing procedures within your work instruction software.
 Read our buyer's guide for work instruction software to learn what else you should take into account when acquiring one.